Airy Core allows you to connect many different sources: our Live Chat Plugin, Facebook Messenger, WhatsApp, or your own custom sources.

 You can connect sources through API requests or using our Channels UI.
-Our sources guides covers both options, step-by-step.
+Our Sources guides cover both options, step-by-step.

 It's important to understand the difference between a source and a channel.
 A channel represents a connection between a source and your Airy Core instance: multiple channels can thus use the same source for different conversations.

-Connecting a channel gives the possibility of starting a conversation between a source and your Airy Core instance.
-Once a channel has been connected, your Airy core instance will start ingesting messages and create new conversations accordingly.
+Connecting a channel allows the possibility of starting a conversation between a source and your Airy Core instance.
+Once a channel has been connected, your Airy Core instance will start ingesting messages and create new conversations accordingly.